boris-boat/planer/README.md

 - Weather today as a modal that gets activated from the navbara
 - Chat application with the possibility of making rooms
 - Cookbook application with the ability to select certain ingredients and search for dishes by these parameters.
+- Quiz app where you can choose how many rounds you wish to play and then get the score after the game with live validation of answers with css

 ## ToDo